 Halloween Horror Nights 2018 – mazes

 The mazes that Universal conjures with a surprising amount of detail and, in the case of intellectual properties, authenticity are the main draw of Horror Nights each and every year.
-And for 2018, we fully expect the company to keep up the record-setting number of seven haunted houses that it established for last year’s event.
+And for 2018, we’ll be getting a record-breaking eight haunted houses!

 This just might be the biggest name Universal has ever landed for HHN.
 Stranger Things, the original Netflix series that premiered back in July 2016, is bringing its first season to Universal Studios Hollywood – along with most of its characters, detailed recreations of its various heart-pounding locations, and, of course, the Demogorgon itself, who will hunt guests through the entire experience.